Fase20/automated-antipattern-detection/README.md

 ### Usage
 1. Running the "mainGen.java" as Java Application will initiate the anti-pattern detection procedures and the generation of the "FX_System.sm" CTMC model, under "res.models"
 2. The model will automatically be verified using Storm based on the already specified properties in "script_CTMC.sh" for a wide range of operational profile parameters
-3. After the successful completion of the verification phase, multiple graphs will appear in the "graphs" folder, one of each anti-pattern type (i.e. BLOB, CPS, P&F)
+3. After the successful completion of the verification phase, multiple graphs will appear in the "graphs" folder, one of each anti-pattern type (i.e. BLOB, Concurrent Processing Systems, Pipe and Filter)
 4. The "config" folder ("res.config") contains the configuration files where the user can specify internal, external and system paramaters whose change will affect the detection of anti-patterns

 ## Re-producing the experiments